Plushtoast/dsa5-foundryVTT-wiki/README.md

 Also add your newly created page to the contents in the `_sidebar.md` file.

 ### Formatting
-For headings paragraphs and stuff checkout this page: https://guides.github.com/features/mastering-markdown/
+For headings paragraphs and stuff check out this page: https://guides.github.com/features/mastering-markdown/